dp104/ksosheuaiuha/Projectsuite/DEPLOYMENT.md

-# Deployment Guide for ProjectSuite
+# Deployment Guide for Projectssuite

 This guide explains how to deploy your **ProjectSuite** application to Vercel for free.